Summu77/CS155/README.md

 # CS155-project2

-> As a personal course lab assignment, the code mainly refers to [jpslvtr/cs155-proj2: Stanford CS155 Project 2 - Web Security. (github.com)](https://github.com/jpslvtr/cs155-proj2/tree/main)
+> As a personal course lab assignment, the code mainly refers to [jpslvtr/cs155-proj2](https://github.com/jpslvtr/cs155-proj2/tree/main)
 >
 > In addition I have provided a lab report for reference and understanding, but please understand that there may be some unidentified problems.